JSSatchell/HyperSearch/README.md

 ---

-**CHANGE THE DEFAULT SEARCH ENGINE**
+**UPDATE THE SETTINGS**

+Begin the search with "Set>"

 To update the search engine, type "Search>" and then either "Google", "Bing", or "DuckDuckGo".
 DuckDuckGo is currently the default.

-    Search>Google

----

-**UPDATE THE SETTINGS**

-Begin the search with "Set>"
+    Set>Search>Google

 To edit the hotkeys, type "Hotkey1/2>" followed by your desired hotkey